tylerw51/tyler-solon-williams/content/pages/index.md

     type: section_content
     title: ABOUT
     content: >
+      Tyler's research and teaching interests include:

+      *   Animation and the television cartoon in the United States

+      *   Media theory and media history

+      *   Film and comparative media studies

+      *   American media culture.

-      Tyler's completed dissertation, “Understanding the Early Television Cartoon,” proposes a theoretical model explaining how animation was made for television in the early years of the medium.
+      His completed dissertation, “Understanding the Early Television Cartoon,” proposes a theoretical model explaining how animation was made for television in the early years of the medium.

-      He has six years of experience teaching media studies, interpersonal communication, and rhetoric.
+      Tyler has six years of experience teaching media studies, interpersonal communication, and rhetoric.
     actions: []
 seo: